kamenoseiji/PolaR/README.md

 (1) library(RCurl)
 (2) eval(parse(text = getURL("https://raw.githubusercontent.com/kamenoseiji/PolaR/master/readSAM45.R", ssl.verifypeer = FALSE)))
  # Replace tha file name with the source file you want.

+If you want to commit to the repository, send pull request.